AmazingAnshika/Messaging-Service-Prototype/README.md

 # Messaging-Service-Prototype

-User Authentication using Email and Password
+User Authentication using Email and Password\n
 Google Sign In
 Create group chats
 Video call with screenshare and raise hand